flutter/website/src/docs/development/platform-integration/platform-channels.md

 The example adds the platform-specific code inside the main app itself.
-If you want to reuse the platform-specific code for multiple apps, the project creation step is slightly different (see [developing packages](/docs/development/packages-and-plugins/developing-packages#plugin)), but the platform channel code is still written in the same way.
+If you want to reuse the platform-specific code for multiple apps, the project creation step is slightly different
+(see [developing packages][plugins]), but the platform channel code is still written in the same way.

 *Note*: The full, runnable source-code for this example is available in [`/examples/platform_channel/`][] for Android with Java and